-As we gradually return to our campuses, every Buckeye plays an important part in taking care of each other.
+As we can return to our campuses, every Buckeye plays an important part in taking care of each other.
 Because when Buckeyes are safe and healthy, we can stay focused on our endeavors — and on improving lives.

 Facilities Operations and Development (FOD) COVID-19 Response